 - A bachelor’s degree in any discipline from a regionally accredited institution.
 Degree can be in progress at time of application but must be completed prior to the program’s start in summer C semester.

 - Official GRE scores taken within last five years.
-Minimum scores to apply are 146 for verbal reasoning, 144 for quantitative reasoning and 3 on the analytical writing portion.
+Average scores for accepted students are 155 for verbal reasoning, 154 for quantitative reasoning and 4 on the analytical writing portion.

 - Completion of PTCAS application.

-- Completion of prerequisite courses within seven (7) years of anticipated matriculation.
+- Completion of prerequisite courses within ten (10) years of anticipated matriculation.